Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Tracing recent star formation within galaxies

 \subsection{The Sparkler galaxy}

-The sparkler galaxy has attracted large attention because of the numerous visible star clusters surrounding the main body of the galaxy (see Fig.~\ref{fig:fig_pos_clumps}).
-Using a different analysis approach, consisting of fixed aperture photometry with radii of 0.2'' and SED analysis performed with a code that reconstruct variable and cumulative SFHs, \citet{mowla2022} report for the 5 of the star clusters detected in the Sparkler, ages of $\sim4$ Gyr.
-This would put these systems at a redshift formation between 7.9 and 11, quite extreme and above any prediction for massive globular cluster formation \citep[e.g.,][among many others]{reinacampos2019, reinacampos2022}.
-They also report a total mass of $10^9$ \msun\, and ages of 30 to 300 Myr for the remaining of the star clusters/clumps analysed in their work.
+The Sparkler galaxy has attracted large attention because of the numerous visible star clusters surrounding the main body of the galaxy (see Fig.~\ref{fig:fig_pos_clumps}).
+Using a different analysis approach, consisting of fixed aperture photometry with radii of 0.2'' and SED analysis performed with a code that reconstruct variable and cumulative SFHs, \citet{mowla2022} report for 5 of the star clusters detected in the Sparkler, ages of $\sim4$ Gyr and metallicities between 20 and 70 \% solar.
+They also report a total mass of $10^9$ \msun\, for the host galaxy and ages of 30 to 300 Myr for the remaining of the star clusters/clumps analysed in their work.